elena-kolomeets/CLI-secret-scanner/README.md

 **Limitations**

-1. The tool scans for a combination of words like "password", "key", "database-url" and their variations with ":", "=", "is" with or without whitespace.
-There is currently no check for false positives.
+1. The **secret_scanner** scans file names and texts for a combination of words like *"password", "key", "token", "database-url"* and their variations with *":", "=", "_", "is"*, with or without whitespace, and a regular expression for password/key-like strings.
+It does not find standalone passwords/keys in the text.
+2. The **gg_secret_scanner** does not find short simple passwords/keys even if they have the word "password" etc. in front of them.
+   Some standalone keys can be missed as well.
-2. The tool scans directories containing not more than 1000 files.
+3. Both tools scans directories containing not more than *3000 files*.
 (Make sure virtualenv/venv dir is not inside.)
    In case your dir is too big the tool will let you know.

+The best approach is to use both tools and compare results.

 ***

-The plan is to modify the tool to scan for password- and key-like sequences (working on it).

-Feel free to use the tool and reach out with improvement suggestions.
+Feel free to use the tools and reach out with improvement suggestions.